collie123/CyberPortfolio/README.md

 # CyberPortfolio
 A comprehensive showcase of my cybersecurity projects, including honeypot analysis, Hack The Box walkthroughs, and blue team challenges.
-This repository highlights my expertise in threat detection, ethical hacking, and defensive strategies.
+This repository highlights my skills in threat detection, ethical hacking, and defensive strategies.